 This post was originally posted a couple years ago but it’s still one of my most popular posts of all time… AND it makes for a great quarantine activity!
 It’s incredible how effective a couple relatively inexpensive ingredients can be.

-One thing I try to do at least a few times a month is an apple cider vinegar hair rinse.
+One thing I try to do at least a few times a month is a DIY apple cider vinegar hair rinse.
 It is such a wonderful hair care trick but it’s also incredibly inexpensive to make!
 Perfect for quarantine.
 This rinse has a lot of benefits but for me the two big ones are shiny hair and a cleaner scalp.
 It gets your scalp SO clean – the perfect way to cleanse and remove impurities without stripping your hair of its natural oils, and it’s great for all hair types… even oily hair and dry scalp.
 For a while I was using the one I featured in this post (which is GREAT, and I highly recommend buying it if you’re more of a buy vs. DIY person), but I quickly realized how easy it is to just make my own…!

 Apple Cider Vinegar Hair Benefits